Alvanley: History

 The name means 'Aelfwald's wood/clearing', derived from an Old English personal name and the word lēah (a forest, wood, glade or clearing).

 The village is mentioned in the Domesday Book of 1086 as Elvedelie, under the ownership of Earl Hugh of Chester and consisting of only three households (one villager and two smallholders).

 The population was recorded over time as 314 in 1801, 312 in 1851, 319 in 1901, 287 in 1951 and had reached 485 by the 2001 census.

 Governance

 Alvanley was a township in Frodsham parish of the Eddisbury Hundred, which became a civil parish in 1866.
 From 1875 Alvanley was part of the Runcorn Rural Sanitary District, then Runcorn Rural District from 1894.
 Local government reorganisation on 1 April 1974 transferred the civil parish into the Borough of Vale Royal, which was superseded by the unitary authority of Cheshire West & Chester on 1 April 2009.

-Alvanley is within the Weaver Vale parliamentary constituency.
+Alvanley is within the Runcorn and Helsby parliamentary constituency.